Aditiap/OS--Assignment/README.md

 ## Banker's Algorithm Concept

 1.1: There are three major methods for handling deadlock.
-(See Chapter 7.3.1).
 But actually there are four.
-Describe these four methods for handling deadlock.
+Describe these four methods for handling deadlock.<br />

-    Use a protocol to prevent deadlock, Deadlock Prevention.
-This ensures that the system will never even enter a deadlocked state in the first place. (by for example using mutual exclusion)
+    1)Use a protocol to prevent deadlock, Deadlock Prevention.
+This ensures that the system will never even       enter a deadlocked state in the first place. (by for example using mutual exclusion)<br />
-    Allow the system to enter a deadlocked state, but develop a mechanism to detect this and recover from it.
-This is called Deadlock Detection
+    2)Allow the system to enter a deadlocked state, but develop a mechanism to detect this and recover from it.
+This is called Deadlock Detection <br />
-    Ignore deadlocks and pretend they will never occur in the system.
+    3)Ignore deadlocks and pretend they will never occur in the system.<br />
-    Avoiding a deadlock altogether by making the system calculate if any request will leave the system in a 'safe state'.
-Deadlock Avoidance
+    4)Avoiding a deadlock altogether by making the system calculate if any request will leave the system in a     'safe state'.
+Deadlock Avoidance <br />

-1.2: Consider the following snapshot of a system.
+1.2: Consider the following snapshot of a system.<br />

-images/snapshot1-2.png
-Answer the following questions using the banker's algorithm:
+Answer the following questions using the banker's algorithm:<br />

 a.
-What is the content of the matrix Need?
+What is the content of the matrix Need?<br />

 Need[i,j] = Max[i,j] - Allocation[i,j].
-So starting with resource A:
+So starting with resource A:<br />
-P0 = 0 - 0 = 0
+P0 = 0 - 0 = 0 <br />
-P1 = 1 - 1 = 0
+P1 = 1 - 1 = 0 <br />
-P2 = 2 - 1 = 1
+P2 = 2 - 1 = 1 <br />
-P3 = 0 - 0 = 0
+P3 = 0 - 0 = 0 <br />
-P4 = 0 = 0 = 0
+P4 = 0 = 0 = 0 <br />

-Using this method of calculation we get the following table as a result:
+Using this method of calculation we get the following table as a result:<br />

 Need
-P     	A 	B 	C 	D
+P     	A 	B 	C 	D <br />
+P0    	0 	0 	0 	0 <br />
-P0    	0 	0 	0 	0
+P0    	0 	0 	0 	0 <br />
-P1    	0 	7 	5 	0
+P1    	0 	7 	5 	0 <br />
-P2    	1 	0 	0 	2
+P2    	1 	0 	0 	2 <br />
-P3    	0 	0 	2 	0
+P3    	0 	0 	2 	0 <br />
-P4    	0 	6 	4 	2
+P4    	0 	6 	4 	2 <br />
-Total 	1 	13 	11 	4
+Total 	1 	13 	11 	4 <br />

 b.
 Is the system in a safe state?
 A system is in a safe state if the amount of resources needed does not exceed the amount of resources available.